 An offshoot of my DH work was the founding of Newbook Digital Texts in 2012 with my colleagues Walter Andrews and Mary Childs.
 Our mission is to further the advancement of DH as a field in order to foster much needed technical skills in graduate and undergraduate humanities students.
 Our work exemplifies the new hybrid model of rigorous training in the core skills associated with historical and literary research coupled with essential competencies in computer literacy.
 To date, we have worked with over 150 students from more than 33 departments at the University of Washington in our Newbook internship program.

 My digital scholarship skills and interests include:

-- DH project management and consulting: short- and long-term planning, implementation, communication,
+- DH project management: short- and long-term planning, implementation, communication

 - Data curation, repositories, risk assessment and long-term sustainability

 - Text encoding (TEI/XML)

 I currently work on these projects:

 In the past, I have worked on: